Château Penin - Bordeaux Supérieur Grande Sélection 2020

 Bettane & Desseauve

-Rated estate (2021 guide) 2*Stars (A solid, recommendable vintage, though slightly more consistent and uniform than the previous one)
+Rated estate (2021 guide): 2 stars (A solid, recommendable wine, though slightly more consistent and uniform than the previous vintage)

 About the estate:

 Patrick Carteyron is one of the leading figures in the vast Bordeaux appellation.
-He has made Château Penin a benchmark across various appellations, wine types, and vintages.
+He has made his Château Penin a benchmark across various appellations, wine styles, and vintages.
 The family estate has grown from 13 hectares in 1854 to 40 hectares today.
 The production of reds—and particularly the fine cuvées, Les Cailloux and Grande Sélection—takes place on a stony Quaternary terroir, the estate’s most noble.
 The more common sandy and clay soils are reserved for the production of delicious rosés and clairets.
 Year after year, the clairet remains “the” benchmark of this appellation.
-Here you’ll find a wide range of wines at every price point, all focused on fruit, quality tannins, and freshness, including charming and generous whites and rosés, and the famous clairet—as mentioned—with its ever-vibrant fruit, which has built the estate’s reputation.
+Here you’ll find a wide range of wines at every price point, all focused on fruit, quality tannins, and freshness, including charming, generous whites and rosés, and the famous clairet—as mentioned—with its ever-vibrant fruit, which has built the estate’s reputation.
 The reds are richly fruity and appealing, notably the ever-vibrant Grande-Sélection cuvée.

 Decanter